esan-codes/esan-codes/README.md

 **Bachelor of Science in Computer Science | [Landmark University]**

-#### Projects

-- [Provide links to your personal or academic projects hosted on GitHub]
-- Briefly describe the projects and your contributions to them.

 #### Internships and Part-Time Roles
-- Gained experience in [mention specific technologies or skills you learned]
+- Gained experience in [Html and Css while interning at HConcept Nigeria]

 #### Interests